Listen to the Podcast

-There’s also multiple other watch lists, for example, if you go to a watch it like the NASDAC you could trade these as well.
+There are also multiple other watch lists, for example, if you go to a watch it like the NASDAQ you could trade these as well.

 You’ve probably also noticed, when I look at these things on the watch list, there’s the bulletin boards, the pin sheets; I recommend you stay away from those.
-Those are really worse off, in terms of risk.
+Those are worse off, regarding risk.

-If you’re going to trade some penny stocks, a least stick to something like the NASDAC, NYSE, there’s also the AMEX, if you look at the AMEX composite index right here, which also has some stocks in here that you could look at sort through.
-So again, these are just different indexes that you could just search through.
+If you’re going to trade some penny stocks, the least stick to something like the NASDAQ, NYSE, there’s also the AMEX, if you look at the AMEX composite index right here, which also has some stocks in here that you could look at sort through.
+So again, these are just different indexes that you could search through.
 In either case, you’re just looking through these different platforms here.

 Look at price patterns and movement

-When you go through these, you’re basically looking for nice price patterns, or you’re looking for a break out or a movement, so as first, why don’t we just take a look at some general penny stocks, I’ll just use the NASDAC or the NYSE, just to get started for conversation sake.
+When you go through these, you’re basically looking for nice price patterns, or you’re looking for a break out or a movement, so at first, why don’t we just take a look at some general penny stocks, I’ll just use the NASDAQ or the NYSE, just to get started for conversation sake.

-If we look at some of these, you can see that this one for example is trading 20 cents, obviously it’s fairly cheap stock right here, it just started out because there’s no data over here in this area, so this is not one I like because there’s a lack of data, I like stocks that have some history.
+If we look at some of these, you can see that this one, for example, is trading 20 cents, apparently it’s fairly cheap stock right here, it just started because there’s no data over here in this area, so this is not one I like because there’s a lack of data, I want stocks that have some history.